mosse-security/mcsi-library/docs/cyber-domains/digital-forensics.md

 ### Chapter 6: Memory Forensics

+This chapter will explore the exciting field of memory forensics.
+Memory forensics is the art of extracting digital evidence from a computer's memory dump.
+A memory dump is a snapshot of a computer's memory at a given point in time.
+A memory forensics analyst can use a memory dump to reconstruct what a computer was doing at the time the dump was taken.

 - [Introduction to Memory Forensics](https://youtu.be/Xe6p0b98viw)
 - [Setting up a lab to practice Memory Forensics](https://youtu.be/10Fo7J4rRXM)
 - [The Memory Forensics tools you need to learn and master](https://youtu.be/W9gQjZ9EeIg)